-- require a formal decision to be adopted and published before the centralised procedure can exceptionally apply; - set conditions for the Agency's potential refusal to conclude a contract; - specify that any amendment (of whatever kind) to a supply contract must be made by ESA under the procedure used for the original contract; - streamline procedures for collecting information from users and producers in the interest of clarity and efficiency; - advise intermediaries on the information they should provide.
+- provide new definitions (e.g. 'Community production', 'intermediary', 'user', 'supply contract') to improve clarity; - formally extend the scope of the simplified procedure (as opposed to the 'centralised procedure' whereby ESA acts as a mandatory intermediary between the parties) so it also covers special fissile materials and applies to them by default, unless the regular supply is endangered; - require a formal decision to be adopted and published before the centralised procedure can exceptionally apply; - set conditions for the Agency's potential refusal to conclude a contract: - specify that any amendment (of whatever kind) to a supply contract must be made by ESA under the procedure used for the original contract; - streamline procedures for collecting information from users and producers in the interest of clarity and efficiency; - advise intermediaries on the information they should provide.